Tiyko/antique-shop/README.md

 * In Heroku EMAIL_HOST_PASS is the password copied from above.
 EMAIL_HOST_USER is the gmail email address.

-* Add email settings to your settings.py:
+* Add email settings to your settings.py, use env variables to add your keys like so:

 ```
 EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'